gruizdev/log_analysis/README.md

 `node ParseLog.js epa-http.txt`

 ### React app
 To analyse the data there is a simple React app with 4 charts.
-You can preview it [here](https://gruizdev.github.io/log_analysis/)
+You can preview it [here](https://gruizdev.github.io/log_analysis/).
+To build the charts and components I have used [Ant Design](https://ant.design/)

 ---